-UPDATE 1/14/14: Since Uber is (temporarily) offering new users $20 in credits to use on their first ride with the service (I’d swear that my credit, when I first signed up, didn’t go away until I used it completely over two rides).
-I thought I’d bump this article.
-They’ll also give me $20 for each of you who tries out their service for the first time before January 20, 2014.
-With $20 free credit, if you haven’t signed up for Uber, do try it.
+UPDATE 10/21/14: Since Uber is (as of this writing) offering new users a $30 credit to use on their first ride with the service.
+They’ll also give me a $30 credit for each of you who tries out their service for the first time.
+Basically, you get up to $30 free on your first ride, then pay the rest if your ride goes over.
 Sign up via this link for me to get the credit.

 Further update.
 I’ve now taken numerous trips on Uber over the past month (Uberx, to be specific – that’s their cheapest service), and have to say, it’s gone great.
 I’ve not run into the peak-pricing problem (where fares increase during certain times, like rush hours).
 And generally speaking, the fares have been cheaper than the comparable taxi ride.
 The cars have been nice (my nephew tried to get a job with them, but his car was too old).
 And my driver today, I had to take Sasha to the vet for a check-up, told me that apparently drivers with better ratings get first dibs on picking people up (you rate your driver online after each ride).
 So as an Uber user, you should get the highest rated driver who’s free in your area, which is a nice touch.

 I particularly like that you can see how long it will take the car to pick you up BEFORE you order it.
 That way you can decide if the wait is too long.
 With a DC cab, you’re never quite sure if you’re ever going to be picked up, and when.
 (You can’t order an Uber car in advance – you can only order it when you want to go, so if you’re going to the airport, that can be an issue – but wasn’t for me when I used it in the Chicago are).
 Also, Uber’s estimate of the price has been spot on.
 Every fare has been around the midrange, or less, of what they predicted.